filakhtov/gentoo-use-docs/sys-apps/baselayout.md

 # sys-apps/baselayout

 ### build
-Execute a `make layout` command to install directories and some device nodes.
+Execute a `make layout-usrmerge` command to install directories and some device nodes.
+If the `split-usr` flag is enabled then execute the `make layout` instead.

 This flag is primarily used for building early images and stages and should not be enabled on the actual running system.